Rakesh8050/AI-ML-Analysis-of-TCGA---LUSC--Lung-Cancer-Gene-Expression-Dataset/README.md

-## AI/ML Analysis of TCGA Lung Cancer Data
+## AI/ML Analysis of TCGA - LUSC | Lung Cancer Gene Expression Dataset
 This project uses AI and Machine Learning to classify lung cancer tumors using gene expression data from The Cancer Genome Atlas (TCGA).

 ---